IshmaelBelghazi/ALI/index.md

 network and an inference network using an adversarial process.
 The model learns mutually coherent inference and generation networks, as exhibited by its reconstructions.
-The induced latent variable mapping is shown to be useful, achieving competitive results on semi-supervised SVHN house number classification.
+The induced latent variable mapping is shown to be useful, achieving results competitive with the state-of-the-art on the semi-supervised SVHN and CIFAR10 tasks.

 ---